tanthehack/re-code-report/report.typ

 )

 \
 An evaluation of the system was conducted by comparing the system's feedback with suggestions from teachers on how to improve student code.
 The results showed a strong correlation between the suggestions offered by the system and those provided by the teachers.
-Additionally, a preliminary study with students indicated that the system's hints are helpful for solving refactoring exercises.
+Additionally, a preliminary study with students indicated that the system's hints help solve refactoring exercises.

 \